-Although psychologic therapy is primary, drugs are sometimes helpful.
-Olanzapine up to 10 mg orally once/day may aid weight gain.
+Although psychotherapy is primary, drugs are sometimes helpful.
+Olanzapine up to 10 mg orally once daily may aid weight gain.

 Patients with anorexia nervosa have an intense fear of gaining weight or becoming fat that persists despite all evidence to the contrary.

 In the restricting type of anorexia nervosa, patients restrict food intake and sometimes exercise excessively but do not regularly engage in binge eating or purging.

 In the binge eating/purging type, patients regularly binge eat and/or induce vomiting and/or misuse laxatives, diuretics, or enemas in an attempt to purge themselves of food.